langerv/idm/README.md

 - Use arrow keys to control the user-driven agent (Doctor Moreau)

 ### Agents behaviours (by order of complexity):
-- Preys (rabbits):
+- Rabbits: these are preys,just moving randomly in the map.
-- Man-dog:
+- Man-dog: simple behaviour, roaming and going to the village to find food.
-- Hyena-pig:
+- Hyena-pig: same as Man-dog.
-- Leopard-man:
+- Leopard-man: more complex behaviours roaming, chasing preys, and spying Moreau.

 ### Instructions
 Install http://jason.sourceforge.net.
 Tested with Jason 1.3.3.